aaronpowell/db.js/README.md

 ##### Querying for distinct values

-Will return only one record
+Will return only one record:

 ```js
     server.people